 HERE'S WHAT YOU NEED TO KNOW ABOUT Capital One 360 DEPOSIT PRODUCTS

-The Basics: First things first - whenever you see "Capital One 360", it means Capital One 360, a division of Capital One, N.A.
+The Basics: First things first - whenever you see "Capital One 360®", it means Capital One 360, a division of Capital One, N.A.
 Now, here's a quick overview of how your account with Capital One 360 works.
 You can open an account in your name alone, in your name and the name of one other person, or in the name of an existing living trust.
 You "link" your Capital One 360 account to a personal (non-business) checking account at another U.S. chartered bank ("Linked Account") - that's the way you make deposits to and withdrawals from your account with us.
 When you want to make a deposit, you can use our automated phone system, our sales and service call center, or ... the easiest thing to do is use our website - www.capitalone360.com.
-Tell us to transfer money from your Linked Account into your Capital One 360 account.
-Likewise, when you want to make a withdrawal, just tell us to move money out of your Capital One 360 account into your Linked Account.
+Tell us to transfer money between your eligible Capital One, N.A. accounts, and between your Linked Accounts and your Capital One 360 accounts.
 It's that simple!
 Now that you have the basics, here are the detailed terms that govern your Capital One 360 account ("Terms").
 Please understand that when you submit an application, open an account or use our services, you agree to be bound by these Terms.
 When you see the words "you" and "your", they mean each person who owns an account or each trustee who is legally entitled to manage an account.
 "Our", "us", "we" mean Capital One 360, a division of Capital One, N.A..

 Who Can Open an Account: You can open a deposit account with us if you are a citizen or permanent resident (per the U.S. Citizenship and Immigration Services) of the 50 United States and the District of Columbia (the "U.S."), have a social security number and U.S. address.
 Taxpayer IDs ("TINs") are not acceptable and your Linked Account must be with a bank chartered in the U.S.